 - a) Each IDF designation will be assigned during the initial design and labeled on the architectural drawings.
-If IDF assignments have not been provided, use the following guidelines to create the labeling assignments. - b) All building labeling will be done by the WESD-Capitol Projects department.
-The assignment of IDF labels should follow building labeling schemes.
-If the building is labeled "Building-A", then the IDF shall be labeled "IDF-A".
-Refer to Section 6.H IDF/Backbone Labeling 1.
+If IDF assignments have not been provided, use the following guidelines to create the labeling assignments. - b) All building labeling will be done by the WESD-Capital Projects department.
+The assignment of IDF labels will consist of the MDF always being 01, followed numerically in a clockwise fashion.
+Refer to Section 6.H IDF/Backbone Labeling 1. - c) When multiple IDFs are located within the same building, the numbers will continue to increment in the same fashion.